 I have been using various GNU/Linux distributions since 2007, the first time I got a computer.
 I started using Windows at the same time and left it completely by 2010.
 I've occasionally used some kinds of DOS also.

-Other operating systems I've checked include ReactOS, Android and Symbian.
+Other operating systems I've tried include ReactOS, different kinds of BSD, Android and Symbian.

 Debian and Ubuntu.
 I prefer Debian.

 When I say I use GNU/Linux and not Windows, people usually think I've no experience with Windows and my minds would change if I use it for at least once.
 But believe me, I've used Windows, from its earlier versions to 10 (at least on others' computers), and I still stick to GNU/Linux.

 There are two strong reasons I wouldn't run Windows on my computer.
 One, it is proprietary software.
 It doesn't respect my freedom or privacy.
 Second, it doesn't appear technically strong, user-friendly or innovative to me, contrary to what many say.

 Also, please note that this isn't about cost.
 I don't mind paying for Free Software (free as in freedom), if I can afford it.

 I largely use text console, and my preferred graphical desktop is GNOME Shell (Update: I've switched to Xfce).
 I once liked GNOME 2 very much and hated the modern appearance of Unity and GNOME Shell.
 But I found the Super Key (Windows Key) shortcuts in Unity really productive and switched to it.
 Later I moved on to GNOME Shell (even before Ubuntu did the switch, when I chose Debian 9 as my primary OS), I found it great.